Hello everybody, and welcome back to PT Pioneer.

 If you find yourself in the nonathlete category but still have a passion and commitment to health, fitness, and athletic excellence, then perhaps a career in sports coaching is for you.

 As the name suggests, sports coaching is simply coaching a sport.

 But in this case, it gets a bit more complex and nuanced than that.

-As a sports coach, you will be tasked with making many valuable decisions.
+As a sports coach, you will make many valuable decisions.

-As a sports coach, you may even have a finger on the button when it comes to important executive decisions concerning a sports team’s corporate activities.
+As a sports coach, you may even have a finger on the button regarding important executive decisions concerning a sports team’s corporate activities.

 For example, being a manager (head coach) for a top-tier European soccer team is one of the most demanding jobs in modern sports, and a large part of that job is financial management with player transfers.